- A plugin release has been announced (“plugin X version y.z”) but it is not available in the Update Center in my instance.

 Note: Check the

-2. The plugin releases version should be available from your specific Update Center Service according to your core and product:
+4. The plugin releases version should be available from your specific Update Center Service according to your core, product and enrolment into the CloudBees Assurance Program (CAP)

 - Check if the information provided on the official sites taken in step 1 matches with the metadata on the JSON service (